TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode.md

 ```

 ### Webpack Configuration

 See the [webpack troubleshooting guide](../guides/troubleshooting.md#webpack-worker-issues) for Extended Mode configuration.

 ## Common Patterns

 ### Editor Lifecycle Management

-Consider how you manage the lifecycle of your editor, language client, and VS Code API wrapper.
+Consider how you manage the lifecycle of your editor, language client, and VSCode API wrapper.
 All of these take up resources and should be tracked & disposed of properly.

 For example, having a manager class to encapsulate initialization and disposal is one way to handle this: